 Whatever the reason, I encourage you to keep an open mind towards interceptive treatment.
 Certainly not every patient needs Phase I. But our job as diagnosticians and clinicians is to determine who could benefit from it, and then provide painless, efficient, and effective interceptive treatment to those patients.
 And when you do Phase I, please make sure you get the anterior teeth straight, so the patient has a smile they are confident in.
 After all, you just never know whose life you’re going to change!

-For more information on the amazing benefits of well-timed and well executed interceptive treatment, be sure to check out the DOC podcast on The Esthetic Benefits of Phase I Treatment and take the DOC course Transformational Interceptive Treatment.
+For more information on the amazing benefits of well-timed and well executed interceptive treatment, including its impact on airway, be sure to check out the 2-part series of The DOC Podcast titled A Paradigm Shift in our Approach to Interceptive Treatment (Part 1 & Part II) and take the DOC CE Course titled Airway, Malocclusion, and Interceptive Orthodontic Treatment which provides 4.5 ADA CERP-recognized CE hours!